cncf/tag-security/assessments/projects/thanos/self-assessment.md

 **Querier**
 It takes queries from the user and translates it to StoreAPI requests for sidecar+prometheus, receive or the store gateway.
 It exposes the same API as Prometheus which takes queries in the PromQL (Prometheus Query Language).
-This makes it possible for the User to be a human running an individual query or a tool like Grafana that can use PromQL queries for different visualisations.
+This makes it possible for the User to be a human running an individual query or a tool like Grafana that can use PromQL queries for different visualizations.
 There is no authentication or authorization done by the querier.

 There are two types of deployment models as listed in Actors section: